GrafeasGroup/caroline/README.md

     default = {}
 ```
 NOTE: You cannot have more than one connection on your model!
 Each model can only work with one database; that being said, you _can_ have each model route to a different database if you want to and caroline with handle it for you.
-If you don't want to pass a specific connection with each model, we don't blame you; The default connection is Elasticsearch, but you can change that by setting the environment variable `caroline_DEFAULT_DB` to either "elasticsearch" or "redis".
-You can also import the caroline config directly and manually set the requested database as the default (`caroline.config.default_db = 'redis'`).
+If you don't want to pass a specific connection with each model, we don't blame you; The default connection is Elasticsearch, but you can change that by setting the environment variable `CAROLINE_DEFAULT_DB` to either "elasticsearch" or "redis".
+You can also import the caroline config directly and manually set the requested database as the default (`caroline.config.default_db = "redis"`).

-There is currently not a way to change the ElasticSearch location, but you can set the Redis location by formatting your Redis address as a URL, (e.g. `redis://localhost:6379/0`) which caroline will pick up if you set it as the environment variable `caroline_REDIS_URL`.
+There is currently not a way to change the ElasticSearch location, but you can set the Redis location by formatting your Redis address as a URL, (e.g. `redis://localhost:6379/0`) which caroline will pick up if you set it as the environment variable `CAROLINE_REDIS_URL`.

 If time goes on and you need to upgrade your models, we have a plan for that!
 Just modify your model (add new fields or remove them), then load your keys as normal.
 Call `.upgrade()` on the object that you've retrieved from the database and caroline will force your existing data into the new model.
 THIS IS A DESTRUCTIVE CALL.